hellms/dell-democenter.github.io/Module_10_3.md

 # MODULE 10 - DYNAMIC NAS PROTECTION

-## LESSON 2 - PROTECT CIFS SHARE USING POWERPROTECT DATA MANAGER WITH INDEXING ENABLED
+## LESSON 3 -PERFORM A FILE SEARCH AND RESTORE FILES TO ALTERNATE SHARE

 ## Search for files in on NAS